Region: Johto (Originally from the Kanto region)

 Pikachu: This strange creature was the very first Pokémon that Red ever obtained and likewise is the most powerful member of his team; although it may seem weak considering it is unevolved, the Light Ball that the creature is holding makes it a dire threat that can deal massive amount of damage despite its small body.
-In battle, this beast will generally use its Fake Out attack to disrupt the opposition before relying on its devastating Thunderbolt attack when far away from the opposition and its Quick Attack, Iron Tail, Brick Break and Volt Tackle moves when the opposition is close enough for them to connect, further relying on a Light Screen technique to set up a special wall to reduce damage from special attacks for its team.
+In battle, this beast will generally use its Fake Out attack and Charm technique to disrupt the opposition before relying on its devastating Thunderbolt and Thunder attacks when far away from the opposition and its Quick Attack, Iron Tail, Brick Break and Volt Tackle moves when the opposition is close enough for them to connect, further relying on a Light Screen technique to set up a special wall to reduce damage from special attacks for its team.
 This wee beastie might not seem like a threat to most, but after watching it literally run circles around one's Pokémon and electrocute them at the same time, it is unlikely that either side of the battlefield will be laughing very hard.

 Charizard: This monstrous creature is among the strongest of Red's Pokémon and is definitely not something that trainer wants to fight without a significant type advantage.
 Up close, this beast will generally rely on its Slash and Wing Attack moves and especially its Flare Blitz attack to deal immense damage, though this is used sparingly as it also damages Charizard with every use.
-Most of the time, this beast will prefer to stay far way and attack from afar with Air Slash, Fire Blast, Focus Blast and Dragon Pulse attacks, but in emergency situations, it can further employ the devastating Blast Burn attack to decimate the opposition or a Will-O-Wisp technique to weaken them slowly and reduce their ability to effectively deal damage with physical attacks.
+Most of the time, this beast will prefer to stay far way and attack from afar with Air Slash, Fire Spin, Flamethrower, Fire Blast, Focus Blast and Dragon Pulse attacks, but in emergency situations, it can further employ the devastating Blast Burn attack to decimate the opposition or a Will-O-Wisp technique to weaken them slowly and reduce their ability to effectively deal damage with physical attacks.
 This creature may not be as sturdy as other Pokémon in Red's team (though its held Focus Sash can protect against at least one devastating blow), but in terms of offense alone, it is definitely among the fiercest.